marioplumbarius/marioplumbarius.github.io/blog/content/posts/before-the-fame/index.md

 > How many flyers do I have left?
 Am I close to the end?
 > What do I have to do, so that I never have to do this again?

-Well, at 12 years old, I didn't have many options, so I chose the best option I had at that time: I threw some of them in the bin. lol.
+Well, at the age of 11-14 (yeah, my memory sucks), I didn't have many options, so I chose the best option I had at that time: I threw some of them in the bin. lol.
 Sorry, uncle, I was learning, it was a necessary experience to understand my own limits.